databrary/www/website_mods.md

 - (Have included grant # for now, when more funding sources include only logos of funding agencies.)

 - Check social media links: should we have "Follow" links instead?
+(I'm personally wary about automatic follows and likes, so maybe no?)

 ### [features.html](http://datavyu.org/features.html)